Ryan's World the Movie: Titan Universe Adventure: Production

 The film was first announced on September 22, 2023, with Ryan Kaji, Evangeline Lomelino, Dan Rhodes and Stella Wallace revealed to have been cast in the film, with Rose Frankel writing the screenplay.
 It is the first theatrically-released film to focus on an internet celebrity.
 The animation for the film was provided by Shin-Ei Animation in Japan.

 Release

-Ryan's World the Movie: Titan Universe Adventure was released in over 2,100 theaters across the United States on August 16, 2024.
+Ryan's World the Movie: Titan Universe Adventure was released in over 2,100 theaters across the United States on August 16, 2024, sharing its release date with Alien: Romulus.
 The film previously premiered at the Cleveland International Film Festival on April 6, 2024, and was screened at the Bentonville Film Festival on June 13.

 Music

 On July 15, 2024, it was announced that Republic Records would release a soundtrack album for the film on August 16, 2024.
 A cappella group Pentatonix released a cover of Imagine Dragons' "Thunder" on July 12, 2024, which is featured as the soundtrack's lead single.